TRELIStoolkit/TRELIStoolkit.github.io/session3.md

 # Session 3: Obstacles and Solutions

 ## Overview/Summary
-This session will consist of a series of whole and small-group discussions and role playing scenarios related to obstacles, conflicts and solutions.
+This session will consist of a series of whole and small-group discussions and role playing scenarios related to obstacles, conflicts, and solutions.
 While conflict can be challenging, well managed conflict leads to richer professional and personal relationships.
 The key to managing conflict is learning how to maximize “concern for self” and “concern for other.”
 Falling short on either of these dimensions reduces the potential benefit of the conflict at hand.
 The figure below demonstrates the result of shortcomings on either spectrum, with “collaborating” being the ideal outcome.

 <img src= "https://mstuhlmacher.github.io/TRELIStoolkit/assets/images/Session3Overview.PNG">